SrNetoChan/srnetochan.github.io/content/posts/tutorials/2024-05-11-create-easy-pyqgis-developement-environment-using-conda-and-vscode.md

 hero: /images/posts_hero/test_autocompletion.png
 ---

-As a self-though PyQGIS developer, one of my main hurdles has always been to prepare the development environment for PyQGIS.
+As a self-taught PyQGIS developer, one of my main hurdles has always been to prepare the development environment for PyQGIS.
 An environment that allow me to run PyQGIS scripts,  helps me code faster by providing PyQGIS highlighting and autocompletion, enables me to debug my plugins and scripts as they run, etc...